Sobre a Crimson

 A weighted GPA provides a more accurate depiction of the standard achieved across a selection of students, and are measured on a 5-point scale.

 Calculating your GPA as an international student can be challenging.
-Because most countries opperate on a different scaling system, it's often hard to know where you stand when it comes to your marks in school.
+Because most countries operate on a different scaling system, it's often hard to know where you stand when it comes to your marks in school.

 When applying to a US university, it's important to know how your grades line up to the university's standard of GPA.